henrikx/p2top3/README.md

 is to trick HealthyDrones.com to read the file, even if Phantom 2 logs are not supported

 # System requirements
 * .NET Framework 4.6 or higher.
-(Should already be installed If not you can download it here: https://www.microsoft.com/en-us/download/details.aspx?id=49982)
+(Should already be installed.
+If not you can download it here: https://www.microsoft.com/en-us/download/details.aspx?id=49982)

 # Downloads